 - Uber partnered with Carnegie Mellon robotics department and hired 50 of them into the company

 - Tesla activated advanced driver assist and plans to technically have self driving cars safer than human driving within two years

 - Toyota will activate data gathering on all of its cars to improve its self driving software by 2020

 4. You’ll never need to find a car park again!

 Face it, most outings by car start and finish in a vast concrete bunker that stinks of urine.
 It’s not just difficult to remember where you parked, sometimes it does not even feel safe!
 In just a few years, a robot car will drop directly outside the movies or restaurant or shops.
 Then you can enjoy your outing, and take a meandering walk with your friends.
 Interested in those shops around the corner?
 Enjoy your stroll — a car can catch up with you later.
 Your group grows, and decides to see a movie?
 “Hey Siri, van for 10 going to the cinemas?”
 Done.
 It will be there within minutes.

-Time spent in the car, instead of wasted
+5. Time spent in transport, instead of wasted

 As indicated, Americans drive some 2.4 trillion miles each year and spend at least 50 billion hours doing it.
 (This latter number is my own very rough estimate.)
 A robocar may eventually approach a level of mobile comfort similar to a train, with a nice seat, a wide desk, internet, a computer/TV and phone.
 This turns those hours into more productive, comfortable hours.
 At the national average salary of $37,000 per year (SSA) for a 2000-hour work year, I rate this time as worth roughly one trillion dollars per year.